-Decarbonize NYU is a subcampaign of NYU Divest working to align NYU’s climate mitigation initiatives with the imperatives of Climate and Environmental Justice, and to extend the Plan’s ambition beyond emissions reductions towards the just transition to 100% renewable energy.
+Decarbonize NYU is a subcampaign of NYU Divest working to align NYU’s climate mitigation initiatives with the imperatives of Climate and Environmental Justice, and to extend NYU’s ambition beyond emissions reductions towards the just transition to 100% renewable energy.

 How you can support, join us, and receive updates: